dougdyson/form-wizard/docs/notes.md

 ## Other Takeaways
 - implement backend on Ethereum, particularly the business rules and user's current compliance status with their associated rules.
 - different approach to user onboaring and interaction, very mobile friendly
-- considerations for moving from "nailing it" to "scaling it"
+- interesting considerations for moving from "nailing it" to "scaling it"

 ## TODO:
 - DONE!
 Model data, reflect existing fields/values